hliscorp/php-security-api/README.md

 # Web Security API

-This API implements common concerns of web security (authentication, authorization, state persistence, csrf prevention) using a mixture of declarative and programmatic approach:
+This API implements common concerns of web security (authentication, authorization, state persistence, csrf prevention) on OWASP guidelines using this series of steps:

 - **[configuration](#configuration)**: setting up an XML file where web security is configured
 - **[setting request information](#setting-request-information)**: setting request information in a [Lucinda\WebSecurity\Request](https://github.com/aherne/php-security-api/blob/v3.0.0/src/Request.php) instance
 - **[setting oauth2 drivers](#setting-oauth2-drivers)**: (optional) setting oauth2 drivers available for authentication in a list of [Lucinda\WebSecurity\Authentication\OAuth2\Driver](https://github.com/aherne/php-security-api/blob/v3.0.0/src/Authentication/OAuth2/Driver.php) instances
 - **[getting results](#getting-results)**: creating a [Lucinda\WebSecurity\Wrapper](https://github.com/aherne/php-security-api/blob/v3.0.0/src/Wrapper.php) instance based on above and use it to get logged in user id, access token (for stateless apps) or csrf token (for form logins)

+API is fully PSR-4 compliant, only requiring PHP7.1+ interpreter and SimpleXML extension.
+To quickly see how it works, check:

+- **[installation](#installation)**: describes how to install API on your computer, in light of steps above
+- **[unit tests](#unit-tests)**: API has 100% Unit Test coverage, using [UnitTest API](https://github.com/aherne/unit-testing) instead of PHPUnit for greater flexibility
+- **[example](https://github.com/aherne/php-security-api/blob/v3.0.0/tests/WrapperTest.php)**: shows a deep example of API functionality based on unit test for [Lucinda\WebSecurity\Wrapper](https://github.com/aherne/php-security-api/blob/v3.0.0/src/Wrapper.php)

 ## Configuration